front-end-intermediate/session-1/readme.md

 listItem.innerHTML = `<a href="#">${linkText}</a>`
 ```

-Since template strings accept JavaScript inside the curly braces we can further refactor to expand the use of JS:
+Since template strings accept JavaScript inside the curly braces we can further refactor:

 ```js
 for (let i = 0; i < navItemsArray.length; i++) {